 Edinburgh Ghost Tour

-The Ghost and Gore Walking Tour delves into the city’s past of witches and ghosts – while the Darkside Tour goes into gory detail about mysterious murders and legendary tales.
+Alternatively, stay above ground and learn more about the ghosts that haunt Edinburgh.
+The Ghost and Gore Walking Tour delves into the city’s ghoulish past – while the Darkside Tour goes into gory detail about mysterious murders and legendary tales.
+Or give your feet a much-deserved rest and hop on the popular Ghost Bus Tour.

 Harry Potter Tour

-Harry Potter fans might want to skip the ghosts and instead join a local guide for a visit to Edinburgh’s best Harry Potter sights.
+Potter fans might want to skip the ghosts and instead join a local guide for a visit to Edinburgh’s best Harry Potter sights.
 This popular tour gets rave reviews!

 Grassmarket

-Take a seat at the Cold Town House Rooftop Bar for a refreshing craft beer and views of Edinburgh Castle.
+Take a seat at the Cold Town House Rooftop Bar for a refreshing beverage and views of Edinburgh Castle.
 Then meander around the square until you find a place that looks inviting for dinner.
-The White Hart Inn (a haunted pub that often has live music), The Last Drop (where the executions took place) and Fiddler’s Arms are all popular choices.

 Pro Tip: For one last epic view of the Edinburgh Castle, climb The Vennel Stairs (next to Mary’s Milk Bar) up to the Flodden Wall.
 Taking in the picture-perfect view is an ideal way to end your three days in Edinburgh Itinerary!